Distributed-Systems-aka-Uniwa/RMI/README.md

 ## Overview

-This project implements a Java RMI (Remote Method Invocation) application that allows multiple clients to reserve seats for a theater performance at Theater X. The application consists of a server (TheaterServer), a client (TheaterClient), a remote interface (TheaterInterface), and the implementation of this interface (TheaterImpl).
+This project implements a Java RMI (Remote Method Invocation) application that allows multiple clients to reserve seats for a theater performance at Theater X. The application consists of a server (THServer), a client (THClient), a remote interface (THInterface), and the implementation of this interface (THImpl).
 The server manages seat reservations and notifies clients of availability.

 ## Course Information